A carpal tunnel injection delivers corticosteroid medicine into the carpel tunnel in the wrist.

-The injection may ease symptoms for three months or longer.
+The injection may ease symptoms for 3 months or longer.

-Problems are rare, all procedures have risk.
+Problems are rare, and all procedures have risk.
 Some problems may be:

 Talk to your doctor about the medicines, herbs, and supplements you take.
 Tell the doctor if you have any allergies.

 A local anesthetic will be given.
 The area will be numbed.

 A needle will be filled with corticosteroid medicine.
 You will be asked to place your palm facing up.
 The inside of your wrist will be cleaned.
 The needle will be inserted into the carpal tunnel of the wrist.
 The medicine will be injected.